NMReDATAInitiative/decodeNMRspectra/README.md

 # decodeNMRspectra
-The goal of this project is to code the NMR parameters (chem. shift, J's, NOE, etc.) present in NMR spectra.
+The goal of this project is to code the NMR parameters (chem. shift, J's, NOE, etc.) present in non-standard NMR spectra.
 Code:
 - What nuclei are decoupled (in 1D and the acquisition of 2D spectra)
-- What nuclei are (homo)decoupling during the 1D dimension of 2D spectra.
+- What nuclei are (homo)decoupled in the first dimension of 2D spectra.
 - What is the relaxation process taking place and duration in relaxation experiments (NOESY, ROESY, etc. off-resonance ROESY, and 1D selective experiments)
 - Code the location of signals how is the coupling expressed in in J-resolve experiments and homodecoupled variants, g-serf, DIAG spectra, etc.